mateuszcalderon/receipt/README.md

   print(f"QTY       : {quantity}")
 ```

-  - The program prints the formatted receipt header and uses strftime to display the current date and time in a receipt-like format.
-The product name is also converted to uppercase to enhance the receipt’s appearance
+  - The program prints the formatted receipt header and uses ` strftime ` to display the current date and time in a receipt-like format.
+The product name is also converted to uppercase to enhance the receipt’s appearance.

 #### Calculating the Subtotal, Tax, and Total:
 ```python